Centralizers in pseudo-finite groups: Involutions in pseudo-periodic groups

 First we prove some basic lemmata on pseudo-finite groups.

 \begin{lemma} Let $G$ be a pseudo-finite group containing an element $x$ with a finite centralizer, and let $N$ be a definable normal subgroup of $G$.
 Then

-Furthermore, if $x$ is an involution and the equality holds, then $N$ is contained in and centralizes the set $xx^G$.
+Moreover, if $x$ is an involution and the equality holds, then $N$ is contained in and centralizes the set $xx^G$.
 In particular, it is a subgroup of $Z([x,G])$ and is inverted by $x$. \end{lemma} \pf As $G$ is pseudo-finite, there is an infinite family $\{G_i\}_{i\in\mathbb N}$ of finite groups such that $G$ is elementary equivalent to an ultraproduct of this family, for some non-principal ultrafilter on $\mathbb N$.
 Thus without loss of generality we may assume that $G$ is this ultraproduct.
-Let $N_i$ denote the set given by the formula defining $N$ in $G_i$, which in almost all such groups is a normal subgroup, and let $x_i$ be the representative of $x$ in $G_i$.
+Let $N_i$ denote the set given by the formula defining $N$ in $G_i$, which in almost all such groups is a normal subgroup, and let $x_i$ be the element of $G_i$ corresponding to a representative of $x$.
 Observe that for almost all finite groups $G_i$ we have that $C_{G_i}(x_i)$ has the same size as $C_G(x)$, which is finite by assumption.
 Additionally, since for finite groups it holds that

 see for instance \cite[Lemma 1.1]{HarMei}, we deduce that $N_i$ has index at most $|C_G(x)|$ in $C_{G_i}(x_i/N_i)$, and so does $N$ in $C_G(x/N)$ as the latter is an elementary property.
 It then follows that $C_{G/N}(xN)$ is of size at most $|C_G(x)|$, as desired.